flux-framework/flux-core/doc/man1/flux-config.rst

    *fsd* prints the value in its human-readable, string form. *fsd-integer* and *fsd-real* print the value in integer and real seconds, respectively.

+.. option:: -c, --config-path=PATH

+   Read configuration from PATH instead of fetching configuration from local broker.
+If PATH is a directory, then read all TOML files from that directory.
+If PATH is a file, then load configuration as JSON if the file extension is ``.json``, otherwise load the file as TOML.
+As a special case, ``system``, ``security``, and ``imp`` may be used as shorthand for the compiled-in paths to system configuration objects.

 builtin
 -------